yownas/vsh/doc/INSTALL.md

 If you want to be able to ssh to hosts as root via vshd you can add them to /opt/vsh/etc/proxy-clients.

 You can also let vshd act as a proxy for vsh.
 Add "* vsh:" to proxy-clients and set up vsh as usual for the user running vshd (typically root).
+Also make sure that you have the vsh-script in `/opt/vsh/bin/`.

 This can be useful if you have hosts on a NATed network and only have one public IP on the outside.
 (Maybe.
 As I stated before, this is experimental and added mostly because "it was possible".)